Programs and Services

 Plano ISD provides specially designed instruction for students with disabilities in a variety of settings or combinations of settings which may include but are not limited to instructional, behavioral and related services.

 For more information about your student's individualized needs please contact your neighborhood campus.
+To find your neighborhood campus, please use PISD School Finder.

 The following list includes examples of services provided to children who meet eligibility through an ARD committee decision: